 He reported on the great financial crisis of 2007/2008, mainly through the pages of Euroweek (now GlobalCapital), for which he also covered US and European CDS markets and the US corporate bond market.

 In addition, Simon has worked on the other side of the fence as an economist and derivatives analyst, for Icap, the world’s leading execution-only broker.

-He continues to write theatre reviews for www.livetheatreuk.co.uk and has also written articles on sport, including cricket and baseball.
+He has also written about theatre, and has also contributed articles on sport, including cricket and baseball.